-- The S&P 500 distributed an average of 87% of their net income as dividends and buybacks between 2009 and 2019 well above the historical norm going back to the 1970s; Eurostoxx 600 firms distributed 72%. - Within that aggregate a number of extraordinarily high distributing firms paid out more than their profits after interest and tax: 37% of S&P 500 firms distributed more via dividends and share buybacks than they generated in group net income in 2019; the figures for the FTSE 100 and S&P Europe 350 were 28% and 29% respectively. - As of January 2019 US companies distributed 126.8% of their free cash flow compared with 78.9% for European companies.
+- The S&P 500 distributed an average of 87% of their net income as dividends and buybacks between 2009 and Sept.
+2019 well above the historical norm going back to the 1970s; Eurostoxx 600 firms distributed 72% between 2010-2018. - Within that aggregate a number of extraordinarily high distributing firms paid out more than their profits after interest and tax: 37% of S&P 500 firms distributed more via dividends and share buybacks than they generated in group net income in the last available accounting year; the figures for the FTSE 100 and S&P Europe 350 were 28% and 29% respectively. - As of January 2019 US companies distributed 126.8% of their free cash flow compared with 78.9% for European companies.